 Significant progress was made on the construction of the new mudac and MEL building in 2019 through the completion of major digging work and the two lower levels.
-Construction will continue over the next two years, and the site is scheduled to be finished in October 2021.
+Construction will continue over the next two years.

 By 2022, the mudac will be part of a new art district, just a few steps from the station in the centre of Lausanne.
 Plateform10 is bringing together in a single location three well-known cultural institutions: the Cantonal Museum of Fine Art (mcb-a), the Musée de l’Elysée and the mudac, as well as the foundations Toms Pauli and Félix Vallotton.
 It will create a unique space entirely devoted to culture on the site of the former locomotive sheds in Lausanne.

 Do you have any questions about the mudac’s move into the PLATEFORME 10 arts district?
 Check out our FAQ.